nomadrides/nomadrides.github.io/source/blog/articles/2016-04-10-startup-house.md

 * **200 m2** with 4 bedrooms & 1 living room
 * **15 people**
 * **6 nationalities** coming from UK, The Netherlands, France, Turkey, Belgium, Croatia
-* **5+ different skills** from web developer to Turkish jewellery manufacturer passing by CTO, marketing consultant, coaches, etc.
+* **5+ different skills** from web developer to Turkish jewellery manufacturer including CTO, marketing consultant, coaches, etc.

 ![Startup House Budapest](/assets/images/blog/articles/2016-04-10-startup-house/startup-house-budapest.jpg)

 ### A great journey

-Besides, working and living in the flat, we add many more activities:
+Besides, working and living in the flat, we had many more activities:

 * **Talks** organized by and for each other
 * **Speakers** coming from local startups such as [EDMdesigner](http://edmdesigner.com/) and [Ustream](http://www.ustream.tv/)